-(New Castle) – The Indiana Basketball Hall of Fame has announced the initial four recipients of their newly formed “Gifts of the Game Scholarship” program.
+The Indiana Basketball Hall of Fame has announced the four recipients of their year-old “Gifts of the Game” scholarship program.

 The “Gifts of the Game” scholarship program was created to recognize high school seniors who have been involved in Indiana high school basketball as a player, manager, statistician, student trainer, or other similar role with consideration given to their scholarship, leadership, and extra-curricular activities.